Configuration Parameters

 {Yes | No}

-Emulation mode for connecting to the recipient (server) using the IP address of the sender of an intercepted package (client) for transit connections.
+Enable or disable the emulation mode for connecting to the recipient (server) using the IP address of the sender of an intercepted packet (client) for transit connections.

 Allowed values: